 Head of Lower Colebrook, Science and Outdoor Education Teacher, Advisor

-Vera Wilcox is Head of Uplands House, Director of Student Life, and the school’s travel co-ordinator.
-She is very much in the centre of boarding life programming, helping students plan Friday and Saturday events, spirit week, day trips, carnivals, and Paper House spirit events, in addition to organizing travel for long weekends and breaks.
-As a tennis coach, Vera is also involved in the athletics program.
-She loves being with the students of Uplands House and helping all students plan activities that make The Grove so much fun.
-For Vera, the community, the appreciation for the outdoors, the event planning, and the values of the school make her job truly enjoyable.
+After being a head of house at Ridley College for 12 years, Vera made the move to Lakefield College School to take up residence in Lower Colebrook for 14 years and then moved again to Uplands House where she is today.
+Along with her head of house responsibilities, Vera is also Director of Student Services and the travel co-ordinator.
+She is very much in the centre of student life helping grad students plan Friday and Saturday spirit/social events, spirit week, day trips, carnivals and Paper House events, in addition to organizing travel for long weekends and breaks.
+During the fall, she is involved in the recreational tennis program.
+She loves spending time with her girls in Uplands especially cooking, having tea times, chats and being a part of their daily lives as they navigate their adolescent journey at LCS.
+For Vera, the supportive community, the appreciation for the beautiful outdoor campus, event planning and the values of the school make her job truly enjoyable.